 For the majority of treatments, the dose used is 0.2 mg. per Kg.
 (2.2 lbs.) bodyweight.
 Often in the cases of anti-parasite treatment, the dose is a one-off treatment, one that does not need to be repeated for several months.

-In the case of treatment of CV19, such doses may need to be repeated more frequently, perhaps continued for several days, or as is required.
+In the case of treatment of CV19, such doses of Ivermectin may need to be repeated more frequently, perhaps continued for several days, or as is required.
 But since much depends on the individual case, it is difficult to be precise in this repetition, therefore this must be evaluated on a case-by-case basis.

 However, in regard to prophylactic, (preventative) dosing during times of ‘concern’, the adult dose most favored at present, appears to be 3 mg. once a week whilst the pandemic is prevalent.